cloudfoundry-attic/cf-abacus/lib/cf/bridge/README.md

       }
     }
  ```

-The following values are exposed:
+The following data is available:

+Cache content:
+* lastRecordedGUID: GUID of the last reported event
+* lastRecordedTimestamp: Timestamp of the last reported event.
+For example 2015-08-18T11:28:20Z
+* lastCompensatedGUID: GUID of the last compensated event
+* lastCompensatedTimestamp: Timestamp of the last compensated event.
+For example: 2015-07-18T11:24:15Z

+Operation statistics:
 * cache.read/write: Number of cache operations.
 The cache stores the last processed app usage event GUID.
 * compensation
    * saveCalls: Number of applications stored in memory
    * started: Number of processed started applications